ietf-tools/bibxml-service/docs/topics/sourcing.rst

 External sources don’t make citation data available in bulk and in Relaton format.

-- BibXML service supports requesting individual citations from such a source.
+- An external source allows to request an individual citation by document ID.
-- External sources are not searched.
+- It may or may not provide search across available citations.

 Currently, only DOI (via Crossref API) is supported as external source.